 I have wondered something else.
 Does this new very open floor plan really lead to more collaboration or more creative ways not to be in the office?
 I do think it leads to more interaction.
 You’re all there to be seen.
 And that’s where I find the rub.
 The being seen part.
 I find what is happening is that more people (especially in a creative environment) find more ways to not be seen.

-Has it gone to far?
+Has it gone too far?
 People need space; both mental and physical to work and think.
 It used to be that people would huddle in someone’s office to meet and do work.
 Now, there is a lack of boundaries.
-Yes, there are team rooms and open meeting areas but those are still challenging to really focus, to have conversations or to just clear your mind.
+Yes, there are team rooms and open meeting areas but those are still challenging to really focus on, to have conversations, or to just clear your mind.
+Another challenge is with regards to having a reliable internet connection.
+Your work gets disrupted every time the internet isn’t working properly.
+Hence, whether it be in the office or at home, you need to make sure that you have a robust broadband connection (for more info, check bend broadband or similar ones near your home).

 Therefore, it’s seems like people disappear more and find other places to work.
 In many cases this is out of the office.
 They’ll work from home, a coffee shop, an extended lunch or somewhere other than their work station.